Code-Institute-Submissions/data_centric_project_stream_three_bullet_it/README.md

  - As a user who wants to defer a task to the following months, I would like a way of doing this easily when looking at my calendar, so that nothing gets left behind.
  - As a user of an organisation application, I would like to be able to easily and clearly mark tasks or events as done in order to visualise my progress.

-#### 2. Wireframe
+#### 3. Wireframes

 After the initial planning stage, I developed these wireframes using [Balsamiq](https://www.balsamiq.com "Balsamiq Homepage").
 At this point I fine tuned down my features and layout.
 There were some cosmetic adjustments during the development process but on a whole the original mockups were followed quite closely.
 All wireframes have been included in a file labelled "Wireframes" for project review.

-#### 2. Databse Schema Design
+#### 4. Database Schema Design

 Using a MongoDB, a non-relational database required a lot of forward planning and mapping out of how I would go about designing my databse in a way that would work for my application model.
 As I planned on having multiple user functionality, thought needed to be given on how to best store this data.
 After mapping a few options out on paper, it was decided to go with a schema where each user was a "collection" in MongoDB terms and then each category of list groups was a "document" and so with a mongo assigned ID.
 Within this document I store a list of items belonging to the category in question.
 As I required each item to have various properties, one of the challenges was to generate and store an ID for each item created in order to allow manipulation and viewing of all data properties.
 An illustration of the database schema design has been included in a file labelled "Database Schema Design" for project review.

-#### 3. Overall Look and Feel
+#### 5. Overall Look and Feel

 As this is functional application where people want to clear their heads and organise their life, it needed a clean and simple interface.
 After some research I found the best option was to use Google's Materialize framework for some of the visual features.
 This provides the application with responsiveness and a clean flow when navigating around the site.
 I chose purple and white as my base colours for the site using variations of this throughout including a linear gradient at the top of each application page to create clean, stylish and readable headings.
 This colour provides a strong contrast to the white and gives a feeling of energy and warmth which are feelings which one would appreciate when organising their life.

-### Features:
+### Features

 - This is a multipage application website built using Google's Materialize framework for responsive layout and navigation.
 - There is a simple homepage enlightening the user about Bullet Journaling and its origin.
 Here there is also a simple login/signup interface.
 Once logged in there is a clean navigation menu and path for users to follow to allow them to commence organising and tracking their lives.
 - The user can create, read, update, and delete all items and cartegories with ease.